Christophe Barratier: Career

 Following this, Barratier directed Team Spirit, which revisits the career of Jérôme Kerviel as a trader in the Société Générale company.
 The movie came out in June 2016.
 It marks a clear shift from his previous strongly historically connoted movies, but seduces by its well-referenced nature and a realism acquired thanks to its roots into Jérôme Kerviel's biography, L'engrenage : mémoire d'un trader.
 Team Spirit highlighted a very mediated case while maintaining a storyline based on impartiality towards the man who presented himself as a victim of the banking system.

-In 2017, Barratier presented the adaptation of his first success, The Chorus, as a musical show produced in the Folies Bergères theatre.
+In 2017, Barratier presented the adaptation of his first success, The Chorus, as a musical show produced at the Folies Bergère theatre in Paris.
 For his show, the children of La maîtrise des Hauts-de-Seine are the new singers of the filmmaker.

 The next year, he signed a new partnership with Pascal Obispo to stage the musical Jésus, de Nazareth à Jérusalem.
 Based on the greatest Hollywoodian movies, the musical dives into one of the most intense tales of humanity.

-The success of the musical The Chorus, presented in 2017 at the Folies Bergères in Paris, renewed interest in Canada for Barratier.
+The success of the musical The Chorus, presented in 2017 at the Folies Bergère, renewed interest in Canada for Barratier.
 Thanks to the Serge Denoncourt's staging and conjoint adaptation alongside Maryse Warda, Quebec obtained its own version of the musical on May 23, 2018, featuring ten young performers from Petit Chanteurs de Laval and the Mont-Royal choral groups.
 However, the setting, characters and history still remained faithful to the original screenplay.
 The success of this transposition from a French setting to Canadian one, illustrates how music and art in general can transcends geographical as well as emotional barriers.